Kentucky Governor's Mansion

 The Governor’s Mansion has been the official residence of the Kentucky Governor since 1914.
 The historic building is also known as the People’s House.
-It is both a private home and public building.
-Built from Kentucky’s native limestone, the Beaux Arts style mansion was listed on the National Register of Historic Places in 1972.
+It is both a private home and a public building.
+Built from Kentucky’s native limestone, the Beaux-Arts style mansion was listed on the National Register of Historic Places in 1972.
 It is one of just a few executive residences in the United States that is open for public tours.

 Backstory and Context

 In 2007 another renovation was needed.
 This time is was Governor Ernie Fletcher and First Lady Glenna Fletcher.
 Once again it was the First Lady who took over preservation and restoration efforts.
-Nearly all of the interior was upgraded including new windows, doors, heating and cooling, hardwood restored, new painting and new upholstery.
+Nearly all of the interior was upgraded including new windows, doors, heating and cooling, hardwood restored, new painting, and new upholstery.
 The rear terrace was also completely remodeled at this time.

 Kentucky Tourism website, accessed July 11, 2016. http://www.kentuckytourism.com/governors-mansion/1545/

 "Kentucky Governor's Mansion."
 National Register of Historic Places, National Park Services, accessed July 11, 2016. http://npgallery.nps.gov/nrhp/AssetDetail?assetID=a5086e91-3692-4921-a916-638fcab63f52